-(Advancing Wellness and Resilience in Education)
+(Advancing Wellness and

 Project AWARE is a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), through which the South Dakota Department of Education and South Dakota Department of Social Services - Division of Behavioral Health are partnering with school districts and community mental health centers to improve access to mental health services.

 Project AWARE is built on an interconnected systems framework based on the research from Positive Behavioral Intervention and Supports.

 Our mission is to enhance partnerships through an interconnected system of education, mental health, and community which support and promote wellness, resilience, and tools to empower students, families, educators, and school staff.

 South Dakota students and their families are empowered to thrive in a stigma-free and connected community through sustained partnerships at the state and community level.